Trent1048/FractionCalculator/README.md

 ## Use

-Clone/download the repository and click on run.bat.
+Clone/download the repository and run the jar file.
 Optionally, you can get to the online version here https://repl.it/@TrentBultsma/FractionCalculator